 Details and FAQ

-As long as you are a current student at the University of Auckland attempting to enter medical school through either overlapping first year (biomed or healthscience) or graduate entry, you are eligible.
+As long as you are a current student at the University of Auckland or University of Otago attempting to enter medical school through either overlapping first year (biomed or healthscience) or graduate entry, or a current student within the faculty of medical and health sciences, you are eligible.
 If you are eligible and if we have sufficient funds left, you are guaranteed acceptance.

-If you are a current medical student, this is not for you, but you are eligible for FREE counselling through funding by MAS and MPS through your MPS membership.
+If you are a current medical student, we recommend that you first access FREE counselling through funding by MAS and MPS through your MPS membership.
 Note that all students with an AUMSA membership have an MPS membership by proxy.